-When it comes to Starbucks sizes, you may be getting more than you bargained for when you order your drink.
+When it comes to Starbucks cup sizes, you may be getting more than you bargained for when you order your drink.
 With size names like tall, grande, and venti, it can be hard to tell what size you’re ordering and how much you’re actually getting.
-Sometimes, Starbucks sizing seems like a company secret, ranking up there with how to get free refills and how much employees really get paid.
+Sometimes, Starbucks drink sizes seem like a company secret, ranking up there with how to get free refills and how much employees really get paid.

 According to the Starbucks website, order sizes can range from “Short” to “Trenta Cold.”